fygar256/general-assembler-axx/README.md

 label3: nop
 ```

-A label is a string of letters, numbers, and symbols, starting with a non-numeric ``.`, alphabet, or symbol, and is two or more characters long.
+A label is a string of letters, numbers, and some symbols, starting with a non-numeric ``.`, alphabet, or some symbol, and is two or more characters long.

 To define a label with a label, do the following: